 What can I study:

-Applications for study should align with the priorities identified in Fiji’s National Development Plan and the COVID-19 Development Response plan.
+Applications for study should align with the priorities identified in Fiji’s National Development Plan .
 We encourage applications to read these documents before applying.

 Environment